Dntlevett/david-levett-capstone/Capstone Proposal.md

     Users could have the ability to post a review on a given hike.
 Data would be stored in mySQL and read with FS.
     Users could have a profile that stores data about their hikes, experience and comments.
     Geolocation could be implemented to help show users hikes in the general proximity. (actual difficulty of this not yet known)

+## Next Steps

+User login and authentication, geolocation and fully resposive design.
+Interactivity through animations and click handlers.
+Additional hike data to add more options for potential hike routes.

+## Set up

+I set up both server and client in vs code and run npm start on client and npx nodemon server.js on the server side.
+Make sure to run npm i first on both sides as the node modules have been removed.